nicholscrawford/SkillSequencing/README.md

 Currently some things are implemented, but need refinement and cleaning.
 Current sampling doens't seem to be working.

 **TODO:**
-- Get sampling working by
+- Get sampling/prediction working
-    - Overfitting to data, reduce domain and keep data size
-    - Improving encoding by using pointconv
-    - Different training methods/losses, make sure those are on point
-    - Trying out different sampling methods, and validating
+    - BCE Loss + PointConv seems to decrease loss rapidly 157-0.0x in >10 itter.
+Converges to 1 for all vals.
+    - Try adding back in non-correct guesses for pickup?